 When King Saul heard that a teenage boy named David had volunteered to fight the giant Goliath, he called for David and tried to talk him out of it.
 He said, “David, you are not able to go against this Philistine to fight with him; for you are a youth, and he is a man of war from his youth.”
-David, however, was insistent and full of confidence.
-He explained to Saul that he had killed lions and bears while tending his father’s flocks, and based upon this past success, David concluded, “And this uncircumcised Philistine will be like one of them, seeing he has defied the armies of the living God.”
+David, however, explained to Saul that he had killed lions and bears while tending his father’s flocks.
+Based upon this past success, David was confident that he could defeat Goliath.
+As he put it, “And this uncircumcised Philistine will be like one of them, seeing he has defied the armies of the living God.”
 Saul then reluctantly gave his approval by saying, “Go, and the Lord be with you!”

 But before Saul sent David out to fight he let him borrow his personal, kingly armor, which included a bronze helmet and a coat of mail.
 David put on the armor and tried walking around in it but found it to be too cumbersome and ill-fitting.
 Saul was a very tall man, the tallest in all Israel, and young David was much shorter.
 So, David politely declined the offer and chose instead to arm himself with five smooth stones, which he placed in his shepherd’s pouch, and his sling.
 Of course, the rest is history.

 If I’ve learned nothing else about life, I’ve learned one thing: You can’t be successful trying to wear armor that doesn’t fit you.
 You have to be yourself and strive to keep yourself in situations that suit you.
 Not every job is a good fit for you, even if the pay is good.
 Some neighborhoods just aren’t your style.
 Your relationships with certain people will never be quite right, no matter how hard you work at them.
 That’s just the way it is.
 The world has its Sauls, wearing their armor, and its Davids, carrying shepherd’s pouches and slings.
 People are different.